|Position:||Head Women's Basketball Coach|

 The duo combined for seven ACC Player of the Week accolades on the season as Williams took home the award on four occasions.
 No other team in the league was recognized more than twice for the weekly honor.

 The season also saw the emergence of sophomore forward Morgan Stroman.
 The 6-foot-1, 2009 McDonald’s All-American matched Johnson for the team lead with 11 double-doubles on the season, as she scored 13.6 points and grabbed 8.2 rebounds per game.
 For her efforts she was named third team All-ACC.

 Miami’s success continued into the 2011-12 season.
 The Canes finished second in the conference standings with a record of 14-2 and were 26-6 overall.
-UM also defeated the eventual conference tournament champion - Maryland - both times they battled in the regular season.
+UM also defeated the eventual conference tournament champion - Maryland - both times they played in the regular season.

 Seniors Shenise Johnson and Riquna Williams continued to live up to the hype of being the nation’s top backcourt duo as they were second and third in the league in scoring and each were again named first team All-ACC.
 The accolade was the third straight honor for Johnson and the second for Williams.
 Johnson was also named to the All-ACC Defensive Team for the third consecutive season.
 Johnson earned a place on five different All-America teams, including the WBCA squad for the second straight year.
 Williams eanred AP All-America third team recognition in her final collegiate campaign as well.

 Unfortunately, Morgan Stroman suffered a season-ending injury midway through the conference schedule, leaving a seemingly insurmountable void in the lineup.
 However, junior guard Stefanie Yderstrom stepped up to the occasion.
 The native of Sweden ended the season with more 3-pointers than any other player in the league as was rewarded with a Third Team All-ACC selection.

 Miami once again advanced to the NCAA Tournament as a No. 3 seed.
 The Canes traveled to Spokane, Wash., and defeated the No. 14 seed, Idaho State in the first round, but fell to host Gonzaga in the second.